Getting started with our printed photography backdrops

 Here’s another recent set up at Scene Studios shot by Rob Smalley for Belvoir Fruit Farms - we used a stand and clamps for this one.

-Shot with the Drip vinyl A1 backdrop as the table surface and Safe vinyl A1 backdrop as the wall behind
+Shot with the Drip backdrop as the table surface and Safe backdrop as the wall behind

 Getting the light right with printed backdrops